imZeo/jade-invite-bot/readme.md

 # 🤖 Guild Recruiter Bot

 A lightweight Discord bot for handling guild applications with minimal friction.
 Applicants submit their in-game name (IGN) via a modal, and the bot posts the application in a private officer channel.
-Officers can promote users via a single button click — no more manual tagging or role juggling.
+Officers can promote users via a single button click — way less manual work.

 ---

 ## ✨ Features

 - ✅ "Apply to Join" button in a public channel
   - 📝 Modal asks for a single field (with validation): IGN (e.g., `zeo.1026`)
 - 🔒 Application is sent to a private officer channel with:
   - Discord username
   - Submitted IGN